 That’s nothing new...

-They may be adding holographic customization to their customer experience, without assuming the holographs on their own are engaging.
+They may be adding holographic customization to their customer experience without assuming the holographs on their own are engaging.
 Others are using actual on-the-product augmented reality video - yes, it’s a cookie box that talks - that speaks to customers one-on-one to showcase product ingredients, fashion tips, or gee-whiz ideas.

 No, you can’t turn your store into just a warehouse of virtual life to hide the real fact you have a boring store.

 Retail sales training will be more important than ever by giving your employees the steps to build rapport and trust!
-It will allow you to sell what you have in the store and to gently challenge customers who think they know what they want by showing them something even better.
+It will allow you to sell what you have in store and gently challenge customers who think they know what they want by showing them something even better.
 It will keep your customers loyal to you, and you will stay in their Loop.

-Once you see where you could do better, look at the options, consider your resources, and sketch out a plan
+Once you see where you could do better, look at the options, consider your resources, and sketch out a plan.

 It isn't the big that will beat the small, it is the creative that will devour the uninspired.